 Entertainment and Characters at Magic Kingdom and Epcot

-There are so many characters to meet at Magic Kingdom.
-Guests can meet Tiana and Rapunzel, Mickey & Minnie, Goofy and Donald, plus a lot more.
-There are stage shows and parades, currently the Character Cavalcades have replaced parades due to Covid.
+There are so many favorite characters to meet at Magic Kingdom.
+Guests can meet Tiana and Rapunzel, Mickey Mouse & Minnie, Goofy and Donald, plus a lot more.
+There are stage shows and parades.

 Magic Kingdom also has fireworks nightly and a castle projection show.
 Magic Kingdom also has an interactive activity called Sorcerers of the Magic Kingdom that takes guests on a magical scavenger through the park.
 Update: Sorcerers of the Magic Kingdom will close in January 2021.

 Epcot also has a lot of characters to meet including Anna and Elsa from Frozen.
 Most of the countries have a character meet and greet that relates to their country.
 You can meet Alice in the United Kingdom and Mulan in China.
 Moana and Figment are the latest character meet and greet experiences.

 Epcot also has a nightly fireworks water show too.

 Both parks create an incredible Disney experience for their guests.

 Magic Kingdom is probably better for kids and Epcot for adults but not for every situation.
 If you have a child that lives and breathes Frozen you are going to want to visit Epcot.
 If you are an adult who loves classic Disney characters Magic Kingdom is your park.

 Adults will appreciate the World Showcase with the food and beverage options as well as the seasonal events at Epcot, like Food and Wine Festival.

 On our most recent visit we found ways to explore the World Showcase with Kids that made us realize that Epcot is not just for adults.
 If you have school-aged kids they can discover a lot of fun things.